PATIENT RIGHTS AND RESPONSIBILITIES

 - Receive care you understand in your preferred language using language services, interpreters, sign language, or other methods as needed.

-- Receive a copy of your patient rights at Providence.
+- Receive a copy of your patient rights at Ascension Providence.

 - Receive facts about how to complain and file a grievance without affecting your care or treatment.

-- Receive facts about S Providence’s rules about patient care and behavior.
+- Receive facts about Ascension Providence’s rules about patient care and behavior.

 - Ask for and get your bill explained in a way you can understand.